Pyrena

-A pyrena (/paɪˈriːnə/) or pyrene, commonly called a pit or stone, is the fruitstone within a drupe or drupelet produced by the ossification of the endocarp or lining of the fruit.
-It consists of a hard endocarp tissue surrounding one or more seeds (also called the "kernel").
-The hardened endocarp which constitutes the pyrene provides a protective physical barrier around the seed, shielding it from pathogens and herbivory.
+A pyrena (/paɪˈriːnə/) or pyrene, commonly called a pit or stone, is the fruitstone inside certain types of fruit, namely drupes or drupelets, and consists of a hardened shell-like layer surrounding one or more seeds (also called the "kernel").
+It is produced by the hardening of the inner lining tissue of the fruit, called the endocarp.
+This hardened structure provides a protective physical barrier around the seed, shielding it from pathogens and herbivory.

-While many drupes are monopyrenous, containing only one pyrene, pome-type fruit with a hard, stony (rather than leathery) endocarp are typically polypyrenous drupes, containing multiple pyrenes.

 Development

 The hardening of the endocarp of a developing drupe occurs via secondary cell wall formation and lignification.
 The biopolymer lignin, also found in wood, provides a structure within secondary cell walls which supports the polymerisation of cellulose and hemicellulose; together these polymers provide the endocarp with tensile strength and stiffness.
 Further hardening occurs during the biomineralisation of the endocarp.
 The biomineralisation of pyrenes during the life of the plant can aid the preservation of fruit remains in archaeological findings.